Dr Helen Hughes

 Research interests

 Helen Hughes' research focuses on documentary film and German-language cinema with a special emphasis on representations of the environment.
-She has published journal articles and chapters on West German cinema, experimental film, Kafka adaptations, GDR and new Austrian documentary cinema, and eco docs.
+She has published journal articles and chapters on experimental film, Kafka adaptations, new Austrian cinema, and environmental documentary.
 She co-edited Deutschland im Spiegel seiner Filme (2000) and translated Alexander Kluge's Cinema Stories (2007) with Martin Brady.
-She has published a monograph Green Documentary (2014).
-Recently she edited a collection of essays with Catalin Brylla entitled Documentary and Disability (2017) and she is currently working on a project on documentary and nuclear power funded by a British Academy small grant.
+In 2014 she published a monograph Green Documentary (2014), and more recently edited a collection of essays with Catalin Brylla entitled Documentary and Disability (2017).
+Her most recent monograph is Radioactive Documentary which was published in September 2021.
+She is currently working on a project on the East German filmmaker Annelie Thorndike with the working title Red Documentary.

 Supervision